sh4nks/someblocks-minecraft/README.md

 Installation
 ============
-First of all make an virtualenv and then you can install the dependencies with `venv_dir/bin/pip install -r requirements.txt`
+First of all create an virtualenv and install the dependencies as described below

+* Create the virtualenv
+    `virtualenv .venv`

+* Activate your virtualenv
+    `source .venv/bin/activate`

+* Install dependencies via `requirements.txt`
+    `pip install -r requirements.txt`

 Dependencies
 ------------